HarryMumford/CV/README.md

 ***Cornwall Consultants*** (July, 2018 - October, 2019)
 *Mining Consultant*

-Working for a small company, I was thrown into a leadership role where I engineered and supervised numerous drilling and excavation projects.
-The key to a successful and efficient project was a strategic plan, involving technical diagramming and effective time management.
+*Supervised and engineered numerous drilling and excavation projects through their full lifecycle.
+*Utilised GIS software to automate technical diagramming thus increasing efficiency and profit margins.
+*Used strategic planning to ensure the client’s requirements were met in the shortest time possible.
+*Shadowed the company’s developers and learnt how they used python to interact with QGIS and PostgreSQL.
+*Passed on my valuable skills I gained from Makers Academy, offering advice on automated testing, TDD process and version control.

 ***Various summer jobs*** (2012 - 2017)
 *Customer assistant, waiter, carer, cashier, cleaner and gardener*